* Powell says Fed to react 'as appropriate' to trade war risks

 Earlier in the day, China's commerce ministry said the differences and frictions with Washington should be resolved through dialogue.

-The tech-heavy Nasdaq's rebound came after it confirmed a correction on Monday, having lost more than 10.3% since its record closing high on May 3.
-The S&P 500 on Tuesday was less than 6% below its intraday record high hit on May 1.
+The tech-heavy Nasdaq's rebound on Tuesday came after it confirmed a correction on Monday, having lost more than 10% since its record closing high on May 3.

-The technology sector was fueling the S&P's gains with a 2.8% advance, led by gains in Apple Inc and Microsoft.
+The technology sector was the biggest boost to the S&P with a 3.3% advance, led by gains in Apple Inc and Microsoft.